Why support arts and creativity?

 Arts Grants are available to support the National Forest creative community to develop and pilot new projects inspired by the National Forest and in response to one or more of the following themes:

-We are looking for projects that develop new approaches to engaging people either through the development process or the sharing and celebration of the work.
+We usually hope to award 6 grants of up to £3000 and are looking for projects that develop new approaches to engaging people either through the development process or the sharing and celebration of the work.

 What sort of projects are we looking to support?